-Humble servants were raised and blessed by God because they choose and responded the call to serve.
+Humble servants were raised and blessed by God because they choose and responded to the call to serve.
 Elisha was the servant of Elijah but when was used by God, he did miracles and anointing more than Elijah.
-Ruth chooses to serve Naomi but his service never in vain because that paved the way to be married to Boaz the landowner where she was gleaning.
+Ruth chooses to serve Naomi but his service is never in vain because that paved the way to be married to Boaz the landowner where she was gleaning.

 Recognizing our ephah of grain is to be aware of our mission, and our mission is to serve with love.

-At the end, we will answer and be accounted with this question, “what have we done when we saw Him naked, sicked, in prison, hungry and thirsty?’
+In the end, we will answer and be accounted with this question, “what have we done when we saw Him naked, sicked, in prison, hungry and thirsty?’